The Economic and Environmental Impacts of Solar Energy

 Collecting fossil fuels for electricity is responsible for damage to certain local ecosystems.
 Many plants and animals suffer, as habitats are destroyed and flora is removed to create space for energy operations such as drilling infrastructure.

 The production of fossil fuels requires mining, burning and drilling, which release greenhouse gas emissions (GHG) into the atmosphere.
-These GHG emissions, such as carbon dioxide, have detrimental impacts on the environment.
+These GHG emissions, like carbon dioxide, have detrimental impacts on the environment.
 By opting for solar energy and other clean energy sources, we can limit GHG emissions and help protect the planet from further damage.

 Overall, solar energy can help your community restore ecosystems, reduce pollution and reduce green house gas emissions, all of which is vital to protecting humans, wildlife, and entire ecosystems.
 This in turn makes air more breathable and decreases the amount of water necessary to generate power.